kode4food/fate-lang/README.md

 If you'd like more examples, you can always check out the scripts in the project's [Test Directory](./test).

 ## How to Install and Use
 Until the first stable release happens, you're really pressing your luck to use this thing in production.
-But if you're insane, you can install the compiler globally like so:
+But if you're insane, you can install the language globally like so:

 ```bash
 npm -g install fatejs
 ```

-This will link the command line interpreter (fate) into your PATH, allowing you to start Fate scripts directly from the command-line, like so:
+This will link the command line interpreter (fate) into your PATH, allowing you to start Fate scripts directly from the command-line:

 ```bash
 fate my_script.fate